 Income received by native American Indians that is exempt from federal income tax is also exempt from Kansas income tax.
-Income earned on a reservation, by a native American Indian residing on his/her tribal reservation, is also exempt from Kansas income tax.
+Income earned by a native American Indian residing on his/her tribal reservation is exempt from Kansas income tax only when the income is from sources on his/her tribal reservation.
 If any such income is included in the federal adjusted gross income, it is subtracted on Schedule S, line A17.
-(See instructions on page 23.)